Creating a digital product business plan is essential when jumping into the world of digital products.

 Finding Your Ideal Customers

 Start by defining who you’re speaking to.
-Create a clear picture of your ideal customer—their preferences, pain points, interests, persistent challenges, and purchasing behaviors.
+Create a clear picture of your ideal customer—their preferences, pain points, interests, challenges, and purchasing behaviors.

 Strategies for Customer Acquisition